Seattle Airport Transportation: Comparisons of All Ground Transportation Options

 Seattle's Light Link Rail is, by far, the most popular and convenient public transit option for getting from SeaTac airport to the city.

-A covered walkway that goes on for about 0.3 miles via the airport's garage leads to the stop.
+A covered walkway that extends about 0.3 miles from the airport’s garage leads to the stop.

 Additionally, there are signs at baggage claim that will point you in the stop's direction.